Martha's Favorite Onion Rings

 - Peanut oil, for frying

-Heat 3 inches of oil in a medium stockpot to 375 degrees.
-Place flour in a rimmed dish.
-Dredge onions in flour, tapping off excess.
-Working in batches (about 8 at a time), dip onion rings in batter, shaking off excess.
-Carefully add to hot oil, and cook until golden brown, 2 to 3 minutes.
+Preheat oven to 200 degrees, with a baking sheet on middle rack.
+Heat 3 inches of oil to 375 degrees in a medium pot over medium high.
+Dredge onions in flour, turning to coat; tap off excess.
+Working in batches (about 8 at a time), dip onions in batter, shaking off excess.
+Carefully add to hot oil.
+Cook until golden brown, 2 to 3 minutes.
 Transfer to paper towels to drain.
-Sprinkle with salt, and serve immediately.
+Sprinkle with salt.
+Transfer to baking sheet to keep warm while cooking remaining onions.
+Adjust heat as necessary to keep oil at a steady temperature.
+Serve hot.